alex-danilin/n8n-nodes-serpstat/README.md

 ## Credentials

 You need a Serpstat API token to use this node.
-You can test Serpstat API with a (free trial)[https://serpstat.com/page/free-trial/].
+You can test Serpstat API with a [free trial](https://serpstat.com/page/free-trial/).
-Consider purchasing Serpstat (subscription plans)[https://serpstat.com/pay/] to increase data volume.
+Consider purchasing Serpstat [subscription plans](https://serpstat.com/pay/) to increase data volume.
 For heavy API usage, we offer special API plans.
-(Contact us)[https://data.serpstat.com/#contact-us] for the details.
+[Contact us](https://data.serpstat.com/#contact-us) for the details.
-After you get access to the Serpstat API, create a new token in your (user profile)[https://serpstat.com/users/profile/].
+After you get access to the Serpstat API, create a new token in your [user profile](https://serpstat.com/users/profile/).

 ## Compatibility